top of page

 • Clinic Director, Lakeshore Psychology and Wellness Centre

-• Licensed psychologist with the Order of Psychologists of Québec
+• Licensed Psychologist with the Order of Psychologists of Québec

 • Doctor in Clinical Psychology (PsyD) from Université de Montréal